-Manuscripts may be major articles (see Manuscript Types Considered For Submission), brief reports of preliminary studies, or book reviews which are by invitation of the Book Review Editor.
-Articles should be concise, useful and interesting to JERHRE’s target audience: researchers, research administrators and members of ethics committees.
+Manuscripts may be major articles (see Manuscript Types Considered For Submission), brief reports of preliminary studies, or book reviews, which are usually by invitation of the Book Review Editor.
+Articles should be concise, useful and relevant to JERHRE’s target audiences: researchers, members of research ethics committees/IRBs, empirical research ethics scholars/academics, research stakeholders, and research administrators.
+Articles should be about 4,000 words inclusive, but some flexibility is accommodated if justified.
 Use of supplemental digital content (SDC) is encouraged if additional detail would be of interest to some readers.
 Authors may send SDC to be considered for online posting.
 SDC may include text documents, data sets, replication code, zip files, additional images, and appendices as well as multimedia materials such as audio or video recordings; multimedia requirements are available upon request.
-For topics typically covered in articles, fields and disciplines to address, and acceptable approaches to methods and data please read the detailed guide, Manuscript Types Considered for Submission.
+For topics typically covered in articles, but not exclusively, fields and disciplines to address, and acceptable approaches to methods and data please read the detailed guide, Manuscript Types Considered for Submission.

 Because manuscripts are anonymize reviewed, the parts of the manuscript that reveal the identity of the author must be separate documents.
 Any figures and tables should also be transmitted as separate documents.
 Therefore, in the final preparation for submission, create the following as separate documents: